Modular Arithmetic

 Proof:

-Then we can write $a=j.n+r_a$ for some integer $j$ and $b=k.n+r_b$for some integer $k$.
+Then we can write a=j.n+ra for some integer j and b=k.n+rbfor some integer k.

 .Then